Matias Siltanen

-Matias Siltanen (born 29 March 2007) is a Finnish professional football player who plays as a central midfielder for Allsvenskan club Djurgårdens IF.
+Arttu Matias Siltanen (born 29 March 2007) is a Finnish professional football player who plays as a central midfielder for Allsvenskan club Djurgårdens IF.

 Early career

 Born in Kuopio, Siltanen started to play football in a youth team of the local club Kuopion Palloseura (KuPS).
 He made his senior debut in 2022 at the age of 15, with the club's reserve team KuPS II playing in the third tier league Kakkonen.
 After the 2022 season, Siltanen received the Boy Player of the Year award from the Eastern Finland Football Association.

 On 12 January 2023, Siltanen signed his first professional contract with the club, on a two-year deal with an option for an additional year.
 He made his first team debut with KuPS on 11 February 2023, in a Finnish League Cup loss against Ilves.
 In June, he spent time with Danish club AGF on trial.
 After the 2023 season, Siltanen was named The Boy Player of the Year by the Football Association of Finland.